 One of the things that sets The Block apart is the tempo on site — things move quickly and processes need to be flexible enough to match it.
 “Because the site changes so quickly, it makes it challenging for the team to keep everything as safe as possible.
 We’re always making sure we’re keeping in front of the next move and anticipating the next challenge,” says Aidan.

 No trades background?
 No matter.
-This is where iAuditor comes in.
-Contestants use iAuditor for everything from daily pre-start checks to Safe Work Method Statement reviews.
+This is where SafetyCulture platform comes in.
+Contestants use it for everything from daily pre-start checks to Safe Work Method Statement reviews.
 Each house consults with their tradesmen on potential safety issues and procedures to make sure their day starts off the right way.
 It’s a proactive approach to safety, where everyone takes ownership of the tasks at hand.
-With data centralized in iAuditor, everyone has visibility over the work occurring that day — not just the tradesmen and crew logging the information.
+With data centralized in SafetyCulture (iAuditor), everyone has visibility over the work occurring that day — not just the tradesmen and crew logging the information.

 “Those with construction backgrounds understand the processes involved, but anyone with a mobile phone can grasp safety pretty quickly.”